andynosy/spi/README.md

 create a classic load balancer .

-create a dev instance , the instance will using a userdata do the follwing .
+create a dev instance , the instance will using a userdata do the following .

   a. install docker and start docker .